dailypips/suninf.github.com/_posts/2013-12-31-thread-and-messageloop-in-chrome.md

 layout: article
 title: Chrome - Thread / MessageLoop
 category: chrome
+description: Threads are very useful in application to deal with multi-thread problems, and chrome wrapped a series of excellent classes: `base::Thread`, MessageLoop and so on.
 ---
 *Threads are very useful in application to deal with multi-thread problems, and chrome wrapped a series of excellent classes: `base::Thread`, MessageLoop and so on.*